aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE HashTableConstIterator< Key, Val > HashTableConstIterator< Key, Val >::operator+ ( Size i) const
+HashTableConstIterator< Key, Val > HashTableConstIterator< Key, Val >::operator+ ( Size i) const

 noexcept